Mayankvlog/Hypersend/README.md

 - Python 3.11+
 - Docker & Docker Compose
-- MongoDB Atlas account (free tier available)
+- MongoDB Community Server (running locally or on your server)
 - 40+ GB storage for file uploads

 ## 🚀 Quick Start